pwaring/cv/resume.md

     - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.
     - Management and maintenance of client websites, including software updates (e.g. WordPress).
     - System administration, including migration and consolidation of hosting platforms.
-    - Assist clients with implementation of best development practices, e.g. use of version control.
+    - Assist clients with implementation of best development practices, including use of version control and documentation.
     - Advise clients on business strategy.

+*   **KAM Tools Limited**

+    Director, November 2015 - Present

+    - Startup company for key account management software

 *   **University of Manchester**